All Episodes

 We'll get into that group later.

-So let's get that out of the way too.
+So let's get that out of the way, too.

 But the next group is what we would call the traditional Republicans.

-This is the John Thune, Lindsey Graham, Glenn Yunkin types, the people who are the old Chamber of Commerce type of Republicans that were pre Trump.
+This is the Jon Thune, Lindsey Graham, Glenn Yunken types, the people who are the old Chamber of Commerce type of Republicans that were pre-Trump, really, they were the dominant force in the party, of course, for many years.

-But we can see that they're still getting a number of things done that they want.
+We can see that they're still getting a number of things done that they want.

 This is obviously where many of the donors for many years in the party have lived, and we're seeing that changing to some extent.

-The next group we'll get into is sort of the old Tea Party fiscal hawk libertarian street group.
+The next group we'll get into is sort of the old Tea Party fiscal hawk, libertarian street group.

 We list Ted Cruz, Ron DeSantis, Ron Paul as examples of that.